mario-to-lowercase/ScriptFlow/README.md

 1. Open the UI in your browser.
 2. Click on "Add Job" to create a new script execution task.
 3. Define a name for your job, select the script type, add your script content, and set the execution interval.
+4. Add default arguments that will be passed to your script during execution.
-4. Save the job to schedule automatic execution.
+5. Save the job to schedule automatic execution.
+6. Use the "Run" page to execute jobs on-demand with custom arguments.
-5. Monitor logs for execution history and errors.
+7. Monitor logs for execution history, errors, and arguments used.

 ---